-Presidents Putin and Erdgoan hold joint press conference in Sochi
+Presidents Putin and Erdogan hold joint press conference in Sochi

 READ MORE: Vladimir Putin blasts western hypocrisy while standing next to Angela Merkel

 This goes a long way in demonstrating just how important a long term partner Turkey is for Russia.
-Putin is clearly thinking beyond Erdgoan’s Presidency and towards the wider future in which Russia and Turkey will both be on similar economic sides of the multi-polar world.
+Putin is clearly thinking beyond Erdogan’s Presidency and towards the wider future in which Russia and Turkey will both be on similar economic sides of the multi-polar world.